Wednesday, June 16, 2010

 Church of Adam

 Denial of the body and the natural is a older equivalent of submitting the mind and spirit to the vagaries of madmen, entertaining as they are.
 The real path of peace, not that anybody found it in any community, did not run from to Brook Farm from Ephrata and then to the Golden Dawn, but more to all the surrounding Mennonite communities.
 From Beissel and Bishop Christian Funk to S. L. Mathers, autocracy was the most universal expression of this madness, contrasted with the notable example of the peacemaker Bishop Andrew Mack.
 Newer vagaries of madmen and their denials occur with the psychology of poet Robert Bly, who founded his own community in his garage and around campfires, where the take on anger is from shame, a similar appeal as Beissel's invitation to celibacy.
 These are all the language and thought of severity not mercy, as they will all say of severity, "iron sharpens iron."
 All systems of such discipline are control, judgment and submission to the Order and social control.
 If you are a member you may attend after a year of discipleship.
-Beissel's intent that "mere external forms of divine worship...were never meant to be the end itself" (attributed to Stephen Koch, Chronicon, 95), that "outer forms of service...became their lord and master...the church of Adam" (96), makes this tension between submission to the outer to discipline the inner like the psychology of Bly's mythopoetic.
-The Ephrata Order becomes thus a displaced church of Adam, which begs the question as to the proper role of the outer resisted by the inner even while benefiting from it.
-Outer forms, prayer and fasting, celibacy, 40 day fasts cannot deny the inner truth of prayer without ceasing ( but not an emaciated kind), joy never ending, which sounds impossible to the imposed vigilance which actually prevents it, making joy a duty.
-The effect this has on Bly likens him to a more modern spiritual outlaw, hence a kind of Beissel.
+Beissel's intent that "mere external forms of divine worship...were never meant to be the end itself" (attributed to Stephen Koch, Chronicon, 95), that "outer forms of service...became their lord and master...the church of Adam" (96), makes this tension between submission of the outer to discipline the inner like the more modern psychology of Robert Bly's shadow mythopoetic (A Little Book on the Human Shadow).
+The Ephrata Order becomes thus a displaced church of Adam, which begs the question as to the proper role of the outer, meaning the body, resisted by the inner even while benefiting from it.
+Outer forms, prayer and fasting, celibacy, 40 day fasts cannot deny the inner truth of prayer without ceasing (but not an emaciated kind), joy never ending, which sounds impossible to the imposed vigilance which actually prevents it, making joy a duty.
+The effect this has on Bly likens him to a more spiritual outlaw, hence a kind of Beissel.
 The first principle of organized lawlessness is to pretend law to control the thoughts and actions of those in and out of community.
 Differing versions proclaim the sacredness of their particular Ark where the condemned must die for their disregard of the holy.
 Such talk is commonplace in the counsels of severity.

 The"falling and rising again of man" (205) preoccupied them, so rites of rebaptism were yearly enforced with off-again on-again marriages, letters of divorce and removal of such worldly entrapments.
 The trades and bells installed by Eckerlin were done away with as well as chopping down an "orchard of 1000 trees...to lay open the inner man" (193).
 The social psychology of these actions and motives was dubbed a "divine comedy...that you must learn to be both high and low, rich and poor, etc. without a change of mind" (196).
 The point in all this is that among these changes of mind the mill came to stand for the natural so it had to be destroyed.
 So "many Brethren turned towards the mill whenever they wished to escape the disciplines of the Holy Spirit" (209).
 They fell "into unbelief and bought the mill" for their livelihood, instead of seeking "support mostly from offerings" (209).
 So as the brotherhood traveled about with "their wan and pale faces...[to] hide their afflictions...under the mask of a serene countenance, that no one could read on their foreheads what transpired in their hearts" (203), even as these contradictions were prevalent, the "fires of the first love still burned" (121), Miller said.
 When the bell rang for prayers at midnight in the cloister, homes for four miles round were supposed to have roused to join in "home worship."
 The period of the bell under Eckerlin ironically coincided with its golden age of prophecy.
 These contradictions and oppressions seemed appropriate to everyone concerned at the time.
 Cult members always think so.
 It's no good arguing with them about it either, then or now; it is a kind of brainwashing.
 If you doubt this, continue on your way.
 Do not go here and read more absurd contradictions and oppressions than you ever believed could be sold.